nerdfiles/myx/README.md

 # myx

-Send a base64 string to the browser via socket.
+Send a nicepass string to the browser via WebSocket.

 ## Prepare and Install